 - The two electrons that are present in the same orbital must have opposite spins or it should be antiparallel.

-However, this principle does not only apply to electrons.
+However, Pauli Exclusion Principle does not only apply to electrons.
 It applies to other particles of half-integer spin such as fermions.
-It is not relevant for particles with an integer spin such as bosons.
+It is not relevant for particles with an integer spin such as bosons which have symmetric wave functions.
+Moreover, bosons can share or have the same quantum states, unlike fermions.
+As far as the nomenclature goes, fermions are named after the Fermi–Dirac statistical distribution that they follow.
+Bosons, on the other hand, get their name from the Bose-Einstein distribution function.

 Formulation of the Principle